Tracing the Troublemakers: How To Research Your Criminal Ancestors

 Court records

-Most court records are still only found at the county courthouse, but some indexes and full records are online.
+Most court records are still only found at the county courthouse, but some indexes and records are online.
 The Oshkosh, Wisconsin court records index or the criminal court records for Hawkins County, Tennessee are two examples.

 Execution records